matthewashton-k/form-loadtester/README.md

 3. Configurable concurrency level.

 ## Configuration Language
-To fuzz a form you must supply a configuration file that specifies the entries and methods used to create paramaters for any multipart form. <br>
+To fuzz a form you must supply a configuration file that specifies the entries and methods used to create paramaters for that multipart form. <br>
 Available commands:

 For static parameters